San Lucas Island

 San Lucas Island National Park (Parque Nacional Isla San Lucas) is an island located off the Pacific shore of Costa Rica in the Gulf of Nicoya.
-It is part of the Puntarenas district of Puntarenas Canton of the province of Puntarenas.
+It is part of the Puntarenas district in the canton and province of the same name.

 Formerly housing a brutal prison, now abandoned, the island was designated as a National Park in August 2020 by decree 9892 and managed under the Central Pacific Conservation Area.